Model Adapters: The Semantic Engine

 What is a Model Adapter?

-- OpenAI expects
+- OpenAI models receive a

-SystemMessageobjects. - AI SDK uses
+SystemMessageobjects and other wrapper classes. - The Vercel AI SDK uses

-1. AI SDK (Vercel)
+1. Vercel AI SDK

 import { fromAiSdkModel } from "@geekist/llm-core/adapters";